enguangfu/Minimal_Cells_Transcriptomics_Proteomics/MANUSCRIPT.md

 Fig 3:
-put syn3A dist of proteins, corr plot and half-life dist to main figure move Illumina and PacBio TPM corr and comparison panels to new Fig S1
+put syn3A dist of proteins, corr plot and half-life dist to main figure move Illumina and PacBio TPM corr and comparison panels to new Fig S1 resize figures so that six panels can fit

 Fig 4:
 Add SI fig for old intergenic transcription activity in syn1 0884 and 0885 region